 Bylaws are also sometimes mistakenly called standard operating procedures or policies and procedures, but those are really different things, as they tend to govern day -to-day operations and don't have the force of law, which bylaws do.

 Having bylaws can be helpful to almost any type of organization, regardless of size or purpose.
 Determining exactly how your organization is going to operate and putting that down on paper can help keep things running smoothly, provide the answers to tough questions (like what to do about a difficult officer), save enormous amounts of time and deliberation, help you define your mission, or structure the organization to correspond to that mission.

 Having bylaws is necessary if your organization wants to apply for nonprofit status.

 Having bylaws helps keep your organization focused on its intended purpose by specifically defining that purpose.

 When should bylaws be written?

-If your organization doesn't yet have bylaws, any time can be a good time to write them, but here are a few specific situations in which you should consider writing bylaws:
+If your organization doesn't yet have bylaws, here are a few situations in which creating bylaws may be helpful:

-- When you feel you need clarification on how officers are elected, the organization's purpose, or other basic matters relating to how your group operates
+- When you need clarification on how officers are elected, the organization's purpose, or other basic matters relating to how your group operates

 - When you want to apply for nonprofit status